Jimmy Moses

-Jimmy Moses Janumala is an Indian actor, playback singer, stand-up comedian and mimicry artist from Mumbai.
+Jimmy Moses Janumala is an Indian actor, playback singer, stand-up comedian and mimicry artiste from Mumbai.
 He is younger brother of comedian Johnny Lever.
 Jimmy has been doing comedy for more than two decades now, and has done about 4,000 shows in more than 30 countries.

 Early life and education

 Jimmy Moses was born to Prakash Rao Janumala and Karunamma Janumala in Mumbai.
 The family consisted of 3 sisters and 2 brothers including himself.
-He spent his early years in Dharavi and Antop Hill, in suburban Mumbai - where he spent his early years.
+He spent his early years in Dharavi and Antop Hill, in suburban Mumbai.
 After his tenth grade exams, he started managing his brother Johnny's work.
-After reading a lot of humour artists' books to learn the nuances of comedy as mentored by his elder brother, Jimmy started by doing mimicry in his locality during festivals and slowly moved on to shows.
+After reading a lot of humour artists' books to learn the nuances of comedy as mentored by his elder brother, Jimmy started by doing mimicry in his locality during festivals and eventually moved on to shows.

 Personal life

 His daughter Naomi Janumala is an Elite Model and has worked with Rihanna.